rizz-08/MSIC-Test-pattern-Generator-and-Testbench/README.md

 ## Overview

 This project implements a complete TPG system for generating high-quality test vectors for digital circuits.
 It uses a combination of an **LFSR-based seed generator** and a **Reconfigurable Johnson Counter**, whose outputs are XOR-combined to produce diverse test patterns.
-The design operates in a **test-per-clock** configuration, with dual-clock support and built-in output verification using two independent methods.
+The design operates in a **test-per-clock** configuration, with dual-clock support and built-in output verification using two different tools.Original files are to be run on vivado while modified files are to be run on EDA playground.

 ---